 During the early 1950’s the RAAF was equipped with de Havilland Vampire and Gloster Meteor jet fighters.
 The Vampire was approved for purchase in 1946 and the RAAF eventually operated 80 F.30 fighters and FB.31 fighter-bomber variants.
 The first 3 were British built examples with the rest built under licence in Australia by the Commonwealth Aircraft Corporation (CAC) from 1949 with the last delivered in 1953.

-The Vampire fighters were originally operated by Number 75 and 76 Squadrons.
-They were sent on a Commonwealth garrison deployment to the island of Malta from 1952 to 1954 but flew Vampires hired from Great Britain.
-During this deployment the Australian based Vampires were flown by Number 21, 22, 23 and 25 Squadrons of the Citizen’s Air Force (CAF).
+The Vampire fighters were originally operated by No. 75 and 76 Squadrons.
+They were sent on a Commonwealth garrison deployment to Malta from 1952 to 1954 but flew Vampires supplied by Great Britain.
+During this deployment the Australian based Vampires were flown by No. 21, 22, 23 and 25 Squadrons of the Citizen’s Air Force (CAF).

 The Vampire did not see combat with the RAAF and all frontline single seat operations ceased in 1954.
 In 1955 to 1956 fifty Vampires were converted to target-towing aircraft by Hawker de Havilland for aerial gunnery training.
 The single seat Vampire continued to operate with CAF squadrons until they were retired in 1960.